Usage-based insurance programs

 Pay-per mile, Pay-as-you-go and Pay-as-you-drive

-There are three main forms of UBI, each with a slightly different means of calculating your risk level, and therefore the cost of your premium.
+There are a few main forms of UBI, each with a slightly different means of calculating your risk level, and therefore your rate.

-The most common forms of UBI are PAYD and PHYD, and both work on broadly the same principle: that your driving is monitored to calculate your premium, and you are not given an ‘off the peg’ insurance quote.
+The most common forms of UBI are pay-as-you go auto insurance and pay-as-you-drive insurance; both work on broadly the same principle: that your driving is monitored to calculate your rate, and you are not given an ‘off the rack’ insurance quote.
+Ultimately, you are purchasing auto insurance based on driving habits, which can save you money, particularly if you are a safe driver.

 Pay-as-you-go insurance or Pay-as-you-drive (PAYD)

-Pay-as-you-go insurance effectively works as a pay per mile insurance premium.
+Pay-as-you-drive and Pay-as-you-go auto insurance both effectively work as a pay-per-mile auto insurance rate.
 Naturally, since the more you are on the road, the more likely you are to crash, insurers effectively charge you based on your road usage.

 Insurance companies usually offer generous deals for those who drive fewer than 10,000 miles per year.
-It is estimated that for those driving fewer than 5,000 miles per year, insurance premiums are around half the price under a pay per mile insurance system compared to using regular insurance.
+It is estimated that for those driving fewer than 5,000 miles per year, insurance rates are around half the price under a pay-per-mile or by-the-mile auto insurance system, compared to using regular insurance.

 If you don’t put many miles on your car, this option is perfect for you.
 More and more companies are offering a pay as you go insurance plan that can help you save money.